 The Riehle.net site has always been about connecting with Riehle family history and while we certainly continue with that overarching focus, since our site redesign in 2018 we have tried to be somewhat more systematic in our focus on individual Family Segments, their ancestry back in Europe, and their descendants in America.
 By “Riehle Family Segment” we refer to a family of descendants from a given Riehle “Immigrant Ancestor” that came from Europe and/or settled in a particular community.
 It is difficult to identify every individual with Riehle ancestry who came to America, but we attempt to identify anyone who carried the Riehle surname and had children and grandchildren whom we have been able to identify.
 Subsequent generations of Riehle descendants (i.e., you, our readers) can thus use our site to do research, connecting their ancestry back to the Immigrant Ancestor, for whom we attempt to provide a level of connection further back into Germany.

-Among the ways we do this we look for questions, comments and contributions from our guests.
-Virtually every page on the site has an area in which you can discuss your family background, compare your understanding with the material provided, augment our content with additional information and ask questions of us and the other readers.
+Among the ways we do this is through questions, comments and contributions from our guests.
+Virtually every page on the site has an area in which you can discuss your family background, compare your understanding with the content provided, augment our content with additional information and ask questions of us and the other readers.

-We are also seeking the participation of the more serious genealogy hobbyists with an interest in the family.
+We are also seeking increased participation from the more serious genealogy hobbyists who have an interest in the family.
 We are looking for such individuals to participate with some or all of the following: